-And as usual I had my little taste tester not far behind, and guess what – he LOVES this recipe!
+And as usual I had my little taste tester not far behind, and guess what – he LOVES this recipe, too.
 Just look at that face 🙂

 Just pull out that food processor and in two minutes you’ll be in chocolate dessert heaven.
 Aside from the delicious and creamy chocolate taste, this dessert is packed full of nutrition – which is often rare for dessert!

-- 2 ripe avocados
+- 2 perfectly ripe avocados

-- 1/2 cup raspberries
+- 1 cup fresh raspberries

-- ¼ cup agave syrup or honey
+- ¼ cup honey or agave

 - ¼ cup unsweetened cocoa powder

-- 1/2 teaspoon of cinnamon
+- 1/2 teaspoon cinnamon

-Cut the avocado in half and remove the seed.
+- Cut the avocado in half and remove the seed.

-Scoop each half into the food processor.
+- Scoop each half into the food processor.

-Pulse on high for 60-90 seconds, scraping down the edges and blend again as needed.
+- Pulse on high for 60-90 seconds, scraping down the edges and blend again as needed.

-Garnish with more fresh berries and raw cacao nibs or chocolate chips as desired.
+- Garnish with more fresh berries and raw cacao nibs or chocolate chips as desired.